tensorflow/tfjs-website/source/tutorials/fit-curve.md

 ## Input Data

-Our data are x-y coordinates that look like this
+Our data are x-y coordinates that look like this:

 <img src="../images/fit_curve_data.png" alt="Input data scatterplot" style="max-width: 500px;"/>

-Here is the polynomial we used.
+Here is the polynomial we used:

 <img src="../images/fit_curve_function.png" alt="polynomial function" style="max-width: 300px;"/>